A good studio chair can really make a difference when you’re in it for the better part of a day.

 Moving on to the armrests, these are very adjustable as well with adjustment for height, forward or backward position, pivot and you can also pull them inwards if you find that they are too far apart.

-Overall, a great tool for those of us that spends hours on end in our chairs.
+Overall, a great tool for those of us that spend hours on end in our chairs.

 Still, you might want to take breaks any now and then and stretch a bit.
 No matter how well the seat is built, sitting 12-14 hours a day without some movement will still be bad for your body.